John William Kelley

 John William Kelley (born March 9, 1963) is an American serial killer and rapist.
 Following his 2012 arrest for the 1986 rape-murder of a hitchhiker in Ben Lomond, California, Kelley additionally confessed to murdering a couple two years later in Jedediah Smith Redwoods State Park, near Crescent City.
-For all of his crimes, he received three life imprisonment terms, which he is currently serving at the California Correctional Institution.
+For all of his crimes, he received three life imprisonment terms, which he is serving at the California Correctional Institution.

 Sex crimes

-In September 1986, Kelley was convicted of statutory rape in rural Santa Clara County, for which he spent 90 days behind bars and three years of probation.
+In September 1986, Kelley was convicted of statutory rape in rural Santa Clara County, for which he spent 90 days in jail and three years of probation.
 After he was let go, he married and settled in Ben Lomond.

 Years later, in May 1995, he was arrested for rape again in Eureka.
 He had offered a ride to an acquaintance who needed to run some errands, but at one point, they stopped at his house, where he proceeded to rape her.
 For this, Kelley was jailed for six years, and was required to register as a sex offender.